 Is the Coronavirus Worse Than the Flu?
 Here's How the 2 Illnesses Compare

 Each year, from around October through May, international health coverage is primarily focused on the flu—and with good reason: The flu is notoriously infectious and can cause up to 45 million illnesses each year, according to the Centers for Disease Control and Prevention.
-But this year, the new coronavirus outbreak (aka, COVID-19) is dominating the headlines, causing more than 80,000 illnesses in just over two months.
+But this year, the new coronavirus outbreak (aka, COVID-19) is dominating the headlines, causing hundreds of thousands of Americans to fall ill since the start of the outbreak.

 Both viruses—influenza and coronavirus—are highly infectious diseases with similar symptoms, transmission, and prevention methods, but is one necessarily worse than the other?
 Here, infectious disease experts across the US compare all aspects of both illnesses, to determine whether coronavirus is any worse than the flu—or vice-versa.